BoardBreeze® — Minutes in Minutes®

 HOAby Grace Esteban MA Ed

 Understanding these laws isn't optional.
-It's part of the job.
+It's part of the job — and increasingly, it's how a community manager demonstrates value to the boards they serve.

-The specifics vary by state, but the general principles are consistent:
+The specifics vary by state, but the general principles are remarkably consistent:

 • Homeowners have the right to attend open board meetings.
 Most states require that regular board meetings be open to association members, with limited exceptions for executive sessions.